jordancormack/jordancormack.github.io/_posts/2020-07-05-largeformat.md

 <img src="/images/large_format/sensor_sizes.jpg" alt="overview" class="inline">

 Old large format lenses can be easily found on sites like eBay for relatively little money, and although using them on a standard digital camera is possible, only the centre of the frame is captured.
 This is because they are designed for a much larger film/sensor size.
+From the illustration below, it can be seen that when a large format lens is mounted in front of a standard sized sensor, it can only see a small part of the full image.
+This reduction in view is commonly known as the 'crop factor'.

 <img src="/images/large_format/crop.jpg" alt="overview" class="inline">